Most people are familiar with cognac and even some of the numerous cognac cocktails.

 Either way, whether you’re working with expensive cognac or a much cheaper brand, you have quite a few options when it comes to making cognac cocktails.

-Some of these, such as the sidecar or the French 75, are ones you’ve probably already heard of and have maybe even tried.
+Some of these, such as the sidecar, French connection, or French 75, are ones you’ve probably already heard of and have maybe even tried them.

 Of course, other cognac cocktails will probably be new to you, but that just means you have more excuses to try new things (and drink more cognac!).